Robust Quantitative Susceptibility Mapping via Approximate Message Passing with Parameter Estimation: Results

-Using the code provided by the QSM challenge 2.0, we compute the normalized root mean square error (NRMSE), ROI-based error metrics for tissue, blood and deep gray matter (DGM), calcification error metrics, structural similarity index measure (SSIM) and high frequency error norm (HFEN).
+Using the code provided by the QSM challenge 2.0, we computed several evaluation metrics, including the normalized root mean square error (NRMSE), ROI-based detrend error metrics \footnote{The detrend NRMSE compensates for potential ``systematic underestimation'' and ``demeaning global shifts'' in susceptibility within the region considered.} for tissue, blood, and deep gray matter (DGM), calcification error metrics that include calcification streaking (CalcStreak) and deviation from calcification moment (DFCM), structural similarity index measure (SSIM), and high-frequency error norm (HFEN).
 The evaluation metric scores are shown in Table \ref{tab:Sim2Snr1_evaluation_metric}, and the reconstructed QSMs are shown in Fig. \ref{fig:Sim2Snr1_qsm}.
-In terms of the global metrics, AMP-PE (db1) achieves the lowest NRMES and the highest SSIM, MEDI achieves the lowest HFEM.
-For the rest local metrics, each approach has its own strong suit: L1-QSM achieves the lowest calcification streaking and the lowest detrend NRMSE on blood and DGM, MEDI achieves the lowest detrend NRMSE on the brain tissue, AMP-PE (db1) achieves the lowest calcification error.
+The corresponding error maps are shown in Fig. S2 of the Supporting Information.
+In general, the FANSI and AMP-PE approaches outperform the L1-QSM approach.
+In terms of global metrics, AMP-PE achieves the lowest NRMSE and the highest SSIM, MEDI achieves the lowest HFEN.
+In terms of region-specific metrics, each approach has its own strong suit: FANSI achieves the lowest detrend NRMSE on the tissue and DGM, and the lowest CalcStreak; AMP-PE achieves the lowest detrend NRMSE on the blood, and the lowest DFCM.